asdumitrescu/World-of-Games/README.md

 #### Jenkinsfile

-This file contains the pipeline for building, testing, and deploying the Scores service and running end-to-end tests using the e2e.py file.
+This file contains the pipeline for building, testing, and deploying the Scores service and running end-to-end tests using the e2e.py file and deleting the containers and all the other services and dependecies created in the pipeline, finally pushing the image to docker hub.
 ***
 #### **name.txt**